oz123/awesome-c/README.md

 ## Networking and Internet ##

+Low-level networking and internet-related stuff resides here.
+If you want something more comprehensive and high-level, you may want the Web Frameworks section.

 * [asnlc][138] - A compiler of ASN.1 specifications into C source code.
 [BSD-2-Clause][24].
 * [CHL][422] - C Hypertext Library - A library for writing web applications in
   C. [GPL-3.0][41].